Deciding to Apply

 • Submit an updated resume.

-• Submit one recommendation letter.
-You may choose your original recommender, but the recommender must complete a new recommendation that reflects your performance and achievements since your original application was submitted.
+• Identify one recommender.
+You may choose your original recommender, but that individual must complete a new recommendation that reflects your performance and achievements since your original application was submitted.

 • Submit a letter to update us on your achievements and goals since your original application.
 Upload the letter with your updated resume.